kriebb/kriebb.github.io/_posts/2024-10-12-tamperproof-http-requests.md

 In this blog post, I will explore difficult ways how to achieve this.
 Making the `HTTP` request body is tamper-proof is **a** step in protecting data as it moves from one server to another.
 The use of signatures for `HTTP` request bodies provides a robust mechanism for ensuring data integrity and security in this context.
 Frameworks like `JOSE` (JSON Object Signing and Encryption) can help in this matter.

 A lot of the internet is already protected by using the `HTTPS` protocol, right?
 Well, `HTTPS` only encrypts the data; it does not guarantee that the content is not tampered with during transit. `HTTPS` provides a secure channel but does not protect against all types of tampering.
 For instance, if data is decrypted and re-encoded, the integrity may be compromised without detection.
-In scenarios where sensitive data is transferred – such as through webhooks – signing the request body ensures the data's integrity independently of the transport layer's security.
+In scenarios where sensitive data is transferred ï¿½ such as through webhooks ï¿½ signing the request body ensures the data's integrity independently of the transport layer's security.

 `HTTP` request body signatures add a layer of security by allowing the recipient to verify that the body has not been altered in transit.
 They act as a digital signature, much like those used in emails, ensuring the integrity of the sent content.